 Switching allows a network to maintain full-duplex Ethernet.
 Before switching, Ethernet was half-duplex, which means that data could be transmitted in only one direction at a time.
 In a fully switched network, each node communicates only with the switch, not directly with other nodes.
 Information can travel from node to switch and from switch to node simultaneously.
 In other words, traffic flowing in each direction has a traffic lane to itself.
 This allows nodes to transmit to the switch as the switch transmits to them -- it's a collision-free environment.
 Possible congestion however may occur in the switch itself competing on the very same resources, i.e. outbound links.

 Automotive has mostly chosen to go for Layer 2 switching (compare to Layer 3 routing).
-A Layer 2 switch is primarily responsible for transporting data on a physical layer and in performing error checking on each transmitted and received frame.
-A Layer 2 switch requires MAC address of NIC on each network node to transmit data.
-They learn MAC addresses automatically by copying MAC address of each frame received, or listening to devices on the network and maintaining their MAC address in a forwarding table.
+A Layer 2 switch is primarily responsible for transporting data on a physical layer and performing error checking on each transmitted and received frame.
+A Layer 2 switch requires the MAC address of NIC on each network node to transmit data.
+They learn MAC addresses automatically by copying the MAC address of each frame received, or listening to devices on the network and maintaining their MAC address in a forwarding table.
 This also enables a Layer 2 switch to send frames quickly to destination nodes.
-However, like other layer switches (3,4 onwards), a Layer 2 switch cannot transmit packet on IP addresses and don’t have any mechanism to prioritize packets based on sending/receiving application.
+However, like other layer switches (3,4 onwards), a Layer 2 switch cannot transmit the packet on IP addresses and doesn’t have any mechanism to prioritize packets based on sending/receiving application.

 Virtual Local Area Network (VLAN IEEE 802.1Q) - tracing the communication

 At its time of conception in the 80s, the purpose of VLANs was to allow multiple separate logical networks to communicate over a link shared between these separate networks.
-Since this work was done many years ahead of the initial version of the 802.1Q standard and predated the point to point based nature of today’s MAC and Physical layer (PHY) standards, the communication was done as broadcasts on a single collision domain, very similar to a traditional, bus-based backbone in the automotive world.
+Since this work was done many years ahead of the initial version of the 802.1Q standard and predated the point to point-based nature of today’s MAC and Physical layer (PHY) standards, the communication was done as broadcasts on a single collision domain, very similar to a traditional, bus-based backbone in the automotive world.
 By the introduction of the VLAN concept, which was accomplished by adding an additional header to each frame, bridges could easily determine what frames were of interest to relay into each separate network by looking if they were members of the group denoted by the header.

-This construct allowed for large networks consisting of sub networks to communicate
+This construct allowed for large networks consisting of sub-networks to communicate

 efficiently, without the cost or penalties that would be needed to route traffic using IP, and for network sizes that would be impossible to fit in the addressing tables of the network equipment at the time.
 The header that was introduced is what evolved into what today is known as the VLAN tag.